Solar Eclipse Corona

 Total Eclipse Map

-In Spain—widely considered the best place in the world to view this eclipse—the phenomenon will occur during its final phases just before sunset.
+In Spain —widely considered the best place in the world to see this eclipse— the phenomenon will occur during its final phases just before sunset.

 The path of totality will enter through Galicia, cross numerous provincial capitals including Oviedo, León, Burgos, Zaragoza, and Valencia, before finally ending in the Balearic Islands.
 The maximum duration of totality will be 2 minutes and 18 seconds.

-Because the eclipsed sun will be at a very low elevation in Spain, experts recommend finding viewing spots with a completely clear western horizon.
+Due to the low elevation of the eclipsed sun in Spain, experts recommend finding viewing setups with a completely clear western horizon.
 This low angle provides an excellent opportunity for astrophotographers.

-Adding to the excitement, the eclipse happens right around the peak of the Perseid meteor shower.
+Adding to the excitement, the eclipse occurs right before the peak of the Perseid meteor shower.

-As always, viewers must never look directly at the Sun without proper protection.
+As always, spectators must never look directly at the Sun without proper protection.

 expand_more

-The primary advice from experts for first-time viewers is surprisingly simple: put down the camera and simply observe the spectacle.
+The main advice from experts for first-time viewers is surprisingly simple: put the camera down and simply watch the show.

-• Equipment: You'll need a DSLR or mirrorless camera with a telephoto lens of at least 300 mm (1000 mm recommended for details) and a sturdy tripod.
+• Equipment: A DSLR or mirrorless camera with a telephoto lens of at least 300 mm (1000 mm recommended for details) and a solid tripod are needed.

-• Setup: Use strictly manual focus and secure the filter with tape.
+• Setup: Strictly use manual focus and secure the lens with tape.

-• Exposure: Total eclipses have a massive dynamic range that requires bracketing exposures.
+• Exposure: Total eclipses present a massive dynamic range that requires bracketing exposures.

-• Alternatives: Propped-up smartphones recording wide-field video can capture the invaluable audio of the crowd's reactions.
+• Alternatives: Smartphones propped up to record wide-field video can capture the invaluable audio of crowd reactions.

 • Shutter Speed Calculator for Solar Eclipses by Xavier Jubier.